thibault23/auction-marketplace/README.md

 #### DApp interaction

-After cloning this repository, open 2 terminal windows and `cd` into the top directory of this project in both In the 1st window, run `ganache-cli` to start your local blockchain.
+After cloning this repository, open 2 terminal windows and `cd` into the top directory of this project in both.
+In the 1st window, run `ganache-cli` to start your local blockchain.

 In the second window, run: